Ecosourcing

 Source Identification

 Our experienced seed collectors start the collection process from late December to June each year.
-We target areas throughout the South Island.
+We target areas throughout the South Island, predominantly in Canterbury and Central Otago.
+For specific contracts, our team can collect propagation material from remnant bush across New Zealand.

 Once a species list is collated, we start the collection process considering the following: